 We have published our models on a 3D design site called Thingiverse which allows people to collaborate and connect on projects.
 Please visit the Vestibular First 3D Models page to view this and our other 3D models.

-Print the ball maze
+Print the apparatus

 Each printer and filament is different, however, here are our general recommendations.
 Your mileage may vary–so use these settings as just a starting point: